-NZTA yet to find missing USB drive containing details on more than 1000 employees
+NZTA still to recover missing USB drive containing details of more than 1000 employees

 "We can launch an investigation without a complaint but, in this case, we have not made any decisions about whether or not we will at this stage."

-He said the Privacy Commissioner had been following its data breach guidance in evaluating and responding to this issue.
+He said NZTA had been following the Privacy Commission's data breach guidance in evaluating and responding to the loss.

-National Data and Cybersecurity spokesman Shane Reti said the misplaced drive constitutes a "significant data privacy breach".

-"It is hard to believe, and completely unacceptable, that NZTA would courier staff identity data without password protection and without encryption."